Dr Graeme Murphy, AO

 Build this festival and they will come – DANCING.”

-Aside from Supercell: Festival of Contemporary Dance Brisbane, which he runs with Kate Usher, Glyn is currently Creative Producer at Brisbane's acclaimed La Boite Theatre Company and Curator of Brisbane Festival's Theatre Republic program.
+Glyn is the newly appointed Artistic Director of Castlemaine State Festival in regional Victoria.
+A co-founder and Curatorial Consultant for Festival of Contemporary Dance Brisbane, Glyn works alongside Kate Usher to curate and strategise for the longevity of this bespoke festival.
+Past positions have included Creative Producer at Brisbane's acclaimed La Boite Theatre Company and Curator of Brisbane Festival's Theatre Republic program.
 He is also co-founder and former Creative Director of multi-award winning theatre company MKA: Theatre of New Writing.

 Glyn holds a BA from Monash University and an MA from the Victorian College of the Arts.
 In 2015 Glyn was named one of the Queensland’s 50 best and brightest in QW magazine.